Pursue your call to love God and love your neighbor at General Assembly, June 17-21 in Birmingham

-The Gathering Place – Return to the Gathering Place again and again throughout General Assembly to see what’s new on the and the Podcast Stage and to see who’s leading the conversation inside the CBF Booth.
-That and we’ll have dozens of exhibitors wanting to chat with you and your family!
+The Gathering Place – Return to the Gathering Place again and again throughout General Assembly to see what’s new on the Podcast Stage and to see who’s leading the conversation inside the CBF Booth.
+And we’ll have dozens of exhibitors wanting to chat with you and your family!

 Bring your whole family! – Age-appropriate Assembly programs are available for preschoolers, children, youth and college students.
 These programs include special speakers, activities and field trips!

 At the 2019 Assembly, you can…